How many scholarships are awarded each year?

 What programs are eligible?

-All post-secondary programs at accredited trades or technical schools, colleges and universities in Canada are eligible.
+For our Indigenous Peoples and Community Leaders Scholarships, all post-secondary programs at accredited trades or technical schools, colleges and universities in Canada and the United States are eligible.

 What if I am only planning to study part time — am I still eligible?